trahxam/hepattn/setup/isambard.md

 MAX_JOBS=12 python setup.py install
 ```

-If the build runs for a while, but ends in an error related to `ninja`, this can be ignored as FA3 is usually installed successfully by this point.
+If the build runs for a while, but ends in a `UnicodeDecodeError` related to `ninja`, this can be ignored as FA3 is already installed successfully by this point.
 Note that you have to import FA3 from a different namespace: `flash_attn_interface` rather than `flash_attn` (see [here](https://github.com/samvanstroud/hepattn/blob/main/src/hepattn/models/attention.py#L4)).